 While US citizens living in Brazil are required to file US taxes, there are several exemptions available to those citizens living abroad to help mitigate the amount of taxes owed.
 These include the Foreign Earned Income Exclusion and the Foreign Tax Credit.
 The Foreign Earned Income Exclusion can exclude up to $100,000 of earned income from a taxpayers income, and therefore that amount is tax free.
 The Foreign Tax Credit can be used to reduce the amount of taxes owed in the US by the amount of taxes paid in a foreign country.

 US citizens living in Brazil are required to pay Brazilian tax in addition to US tax.
+Here at Universal Tax Professionals we offer the best US expat tax services to all US citizens living abroad in Brazil.
 Residents of Brazil are liable to pay taxes on worldwide income, while nonresidents are required to pay taxes on Brazilian sourced income.
 Brazil has a progressive tax structure with rates quite similar to the US.
 Brazil’s highest tax bracket is 27.5% of total income.
 Due to the similarity to the US tax rates, it is important to discuss how to structure your foreign (non-US) income on your tax return and whether to use the Foreign Tax Credit or the Foreign Earned Income Exclusion.

 In accordance with Brazilian legislation, a foreigner working in Brazil is considered resident if:

 - On the date of arrival in Brazil the foreigner has a permanent visa